Software apps and online services

 - TI LaunchPad

 1. Go to dev.ti.com.
-Click the CCS Cloud box listed under the Applications tab.
+Click the gallery tab under cloud tools

-12. After installing both pieces, CCS Cloud needs to restart inside the browser.
+7. After installing both pieces, the TI Cloud Tools needs to restart inside the browser.
 You can click the refresh button and it should reload the page.
-Make sure that OutOfBox_MSP432P401R is selected in the left hand navigation as it may have changed on the refresh.
-You can now click run again.

-For the next examples you can use the BOOSTXL-EDUMKII assigned examples in resources explorer, they should be in the same demo folder as the outofbox demo.
+For the next examples you can use the BOOSTXL-EDUMKII examples below.
 Import those as you wish to CCS Cloud and run them to explore.

 - TI LaunchPad